 partner has the same meaning as it has in the Partnership Act 1895;

-scheme means a scheme for limiting the occupational liability of members of an occupational association.
+scheme means a scheme for limiting the occupational liability of members of an occupational association, and includes an interstate scheme;

+this jurisdiction means Western Australia.

+(2) When this Act refers to the amount payable under an insurance policy in respect of an occupational liability it includes —

+(a) defence costs payable in respect of a claim, or notification that may lead to a claim (other than reimbursement of the defendant for time spent in relation to the claim), but only if those costs are payable out of the one sum insured under the policy in respect of the occupational liability; and

+(b) the amount payable under or in relation to the policy by way of excess.

 [Section 4 amended by No. 74 of 2003 s.
 144(2); No. 25 of 2004 s.
-4.]
+4; No. 3 of 2010 s.
+4 and 10.]

 5. Matters to which Act does not apply